keepassxreboot/keepassxc-org/blog/_posts/2018-02-24-pwned-database.md

-With chances of finding trivial 8-character passwords in the database already being so low, here comes the paradox part: How does a password manager, whose one and only purpose is to securely store arbitrarily many and complex passwords, so you as a human being don't have have to remember them, find it useful to check your password against half a billion of those passwords?
+With chances of finding trivial 8-character passwords in the database already being so low, here comes the paradox part: How does a password manager, whose one and only purpose is to securely store arbitrarily many and complex passwords, so you as a human being don't have to remember them, find it useful to check your password against half a billion of those passwords?

 There are only two answers for this: